conda-forge/conda-forge.github.io/src/README.md

 # Code of conduct

-Conda-forge follows the NumFOCUS Code of Conduct-
+Conda-forge follows the NumFOCUS Code of Conduct:

 1. Be considerate of others.
 Don't make others feel bad by insulting or dismissing them.
 Behave in a professional manner.
 2. Remember that conda-forge does not tolerate harassing or sexist, racist, or exclusionary humour.